Naxus28/mongodb-tutorial/README.md

   #insert many documents
   #this method inserts documents in order by default (if there is an error, documents stop being
   #inserted at that point--previously inserted documents are unaffected)
-  #To ignore order and prevent errors from executing further into the query we can
+  #To ignore order and prevent errors stop the query before going through all inserts we can
   #pass a second argument {ordered: false} after the documents to be inserted
   db.collectionName.insertMany([
     {someKey: "some val", someKey: "some val"},